akshaytec16/Courseproject/README.md

-#Guessing Game
-##The date and time at which make was run:
+## guessinggame.sh \n
-Fri, May  8, 2020  1:49:24 PM
+README.md created: Fri, May  8, 2020  1:54:17 PM
-The number of lines of code contained in 'guessinggame.sh':
+\nNumber of lines in guessinggame.sh: 25
-25